Developmental Impact of NICU Exposures (DINE)Research Question:

 behavior.
 Phthalate exposure is also associated with altered onset of puberty and

-high-prevalence clinical outcomes.
+exposure on high-prevalence clinical outcomes.

 Lead Researcher (Principal Investigator)